Serving Our Communities

 We help increase awareness and keep up-to-date on the shifting nature of the issues threatening the respect for human life in American society.
 Everything we do is underscored by the guidance of the Magisterium, which holds that every human life is sacred, from conception to natural death.

 Download an overview of this year’s events and activities.
-We also meet monthly on the first Mondays.
+We also meet monthly on the third Wednesday.

 Contact us for more information about how you can get involved.